Informal File Review

 If you wish to email the completed form, the email addresses for our regional offices are below.

-- Southwest (Allegheny, Armstrong, Beaver, Cambria, Fayette, Greene, Indiana, Somerset, Washington, Westmoreland Counties)
+Southwest (Allegheny, Beaver, Cambria, Fayette, Greene, Somerset, Washington, Westmoreland Counties)

-- Northwest (Butler, Clarion, Crawford, Elk, Erie, Forest, Jefferson, Lawrence, McKean, Mercer, Venango, Warren Counties)
+Northwest (Armstrong, Butler, Clarion, Crawford, Elk, Erie, Forest, Indiana, Jefferson, Lawrence, McKean, Mercer, Venango, Warren Counties)

 DEP does not accept credit cards and all cash payments must be exact.
 After requesting an appointment you will receive confirmation and given the next available appointment date.
 All appointments are scheduled on a first-come, first-served basis.